lzztt/koa-session-minimal/README.md

 This rewrite implements `koa-generic-session`'s essential interfaces, with around 100 lines of code in ES6.
 It supports existing session stores for `koa-generic-session`.

+Verion 4+ requires node 8+.
+Please use v3.0.4 for node versions older than 8.

 ## Minimum features and storage usage